ytmytm/geos-atari/README-Atari.md

 An 8-bit Atari computer with at least 128K of RAM: 130XE or expanded 65XE as a minimum.

-Except the very first bank, whole extra memory is meant to be used by RAM disk.

-Right now memory above 320K is not used.
-The disk driver can address it but it doesn't have space for extra Block Allocation Maps (BAMs) and so the image creator can't write such images.

 There is only RAM disk available at the moment.
 I don't know how to handle communication with disk drives over SIO.
 Please help if you can!

+Right now expanded memory above 320K is not used.
+Except the very first bank, whole extra memory is meant to be used by RAM disk.

 Unlike Apple 2 version, this port is *binary compatible with well-behaved GEOS software released for C64/128*.

-Unfortunately even some of BSW's own software for GEOS 64 make assumptions about the system that may cause (in best scenario) visual glitches.
+Unfortunately most of BSW's own big software for GEOS 64 makes assumptions about the system that cause (in best scenario) visual glitches.
 Many of these issues were later corrected for GEOS 128 due to 80-column mode support, but this port doesn't try to be compatible with GEOS128.

 ## Quickstart

 Download one of the XEX files from the Releases section.
 Such file contains RAM disk image, GEOS Kernal, disk driver, input driver and loader for the whole thing.

-Run emulator and make sure to choose PAL system with at least 128K/320K of RAM.
+Run an emulator and make sure to choose PAL system with at least 128K/320K of RAM.
 Setup joystick in port 1.
 Load the XEX file into emulator.

 GEOS will boot into DeskTop in just few seconds.